Zatarita/wfobj-rs/README.md

 # Overview
-OBJ files were originally created for "The Advanced Visualizer" which was a 3d graphics program developed by Wavefron Technologies in the late 1900's.
+OBJ files were originally created for "The Advanced Visualizer" which was a 3d graphics program developed by Wavefront Technologies in the late 1900's.
 This technology is now antiquated; however, the format still sees use to this day due to the simplicity of the format and plaintext formatting.
 There seem to be a few parsers for the Rust programming language for OBJ files; however, they only seem to parse model data, and overlook the rest of the specification.
 This repo intends to be a fully compliant parser for the obj 3.0 format.

 # Requirements
 http://www.martinreddy.net/gfx/3d/OBJ.spec      (OBJ File Specification)

-Sadly a lot of the OBJ format specification has been lost to time.
 The above links appear to be the bulk of the specification; however, a few sections is missing and this does impact the repos ability towards authenticity.

 In order for us to meet the specification requirements we must achieve the following: